Merrell Siren Edge Q2 WP - Women's Review

 The Siren Edge Q2 WP has a mesh and synthetic upper and Merrell's "M Select DRY" inner membrane.
-This shoe runs on the smaller side, and while we got away with our usual size 10 in this pair, our toes are very close to the end.
+This shoe runs on the smaller side, and while we got away with our usual size in this pair, our toes are very close to the end.
 If you are between sizes or like some extra room in your toe box because your feet tend to swell throughout the day, then we'd recommend sizing up in this pair.

 This shoe received one of the relatively lowest scores of all shoes in this metric.
 There is almost no padding underfoot, and while it doesn't feel too uncomfortable when walking on flat surfaces without a pack on, as soon as we got on a rough trail with even a light daypack, our feet were complaining.
 The upper is also a weird blend of mesh and a vinyl overlay, and it feels plasticky and makes a weird sound when you walk.

 There is a place for minimalist hiking shoes, and if that's what you're looking for, then the Merrell Siren Edge Q2 WP certainly fits the bill.
-However, we found it so lacking in all areas except its weight that it's a hard one for us to recommend for any hiking uses beyond very moderate trails.
+However, we found it so lacking in all areas except its weight that it's a hard one for us to recommend for any hiking uses beyond very gentle trails.
 Some people love to wear hikers for regular around-town use though, and if that's you then the Siren could be what you are looking for.
 We wore it for running errands and found it on par with a regular pair of sneakers in terms of comfort.